SumitSatam/OtherFromPython/README.md

 # OtherFromPython

-This is a collection of codes from other libraries.
+This repository contains practice notebooks in other libraries of Python.